Permafrost/Tundra/SERVICES.md

 * `$finally` is an optional fully-qualified name of a service invoked in the [finally block] (always invoked regardless of whether an exception is thrown by `$service` or not).
-* `$pipeline` is an optional IData document which, if specified, contains the input arguments for the invocations of `$service`, `$catch`, and `$finally`; in other words, the calls to these services are scoped to this IData document.
+* `$pipeline` is an optional `IData` document which, if specified, contains the input arguments for the invocations of `$service`, `$catch`, and `$finally`; in other words, the calls to these services are scoped to this `IData` document.
 If not specified, the invocations are not scoped, and hence these services operate directly against the pipeline itself.
+* `$pipeline.catch` is an optional `IData` document which, if specified, contains input arguments which is merged into the pipeline prior to the invocation of `$catch`.
+* `$pipeline.finally` is an optional `IData` document which, if specified, contains input arguments which is merged into the pipeline prior to the invocation of `$finally`.

 #### Outputs: